 7 Interview Questions to Ask Any UX Design Agency

 You’ve spent a lot of time and money building your business.
-You’ve followed the rules, done everything that you needed to do, but you keep running up against the same impenetrable wall: user experience.
+You’ve followed the rules, done everything that you needed to do, but you keep running up against the same impenetrable wall: user experience (UX).

-It’s absolutely everything, yet seems as difficult to capture as a magical unicorn.
-The bottom line is you need help, so you decide to turn to a UX design agency to help you get on track, but there’s so many.
+While UI and usability are crucial, UX is absolutely everything, yet seems as difficult to capture as a magical unicorn.
+The bottom line is you need help, so you decide to turn to a UX design agency to help you get on track, but there are so many.
 By the time you’ve dug through the listings of UX design agencies, you’ve probably discovered for yourself that no two are the same.
-Their core definitions of UX might be different, and their approaches are probably nowhere near to being on the same page.
+Their core definitions of UX might be different and their approaches are probably nowhere near to being on the same page.

 How do you know which one’s right for you?
-Well, you start by asking them some questions.
-To give you an idea of where to start, here are 7 questions to ask a UX design agency before hiring them to make sure that they’re the best fit for your business.
+Well, you start by asking them some questions — think of it like a job interview.
+To give you an idea of where to start, here are seven questions to ask a UX design agency before hiring them to make sure that they’re the best fit for your business.

 Tell Me about Your Philosophical Approach to UX

 It’s important to start your conversation off by asking the agency about their philosophical approach for two reasons.
-First, the person you’re speaking too, no matter what role they play in the agency, should have a solid understanding of their company’s mission and approach.
-If their answer is wishy washy or doesn’t sound like they believe 100% in what they’re promoting, you should probably expect some problems down the road.
+First, the person you’re speaking to, no matter what role they play in the agency, should have a solid understanding of their company’s mission and approach.
+If their answer is wishy-washy or doesn’t sound like they believe 100% in what they’re promoting, you should probably expect some problems down the road.

 Secondly, and more importantly, you want to make sure that their philosophical approach aligns with yours.
 Do they believe in the strength of an intuitive, seamless user experience?
 Can you envision putting your business in their hands?
 If it doesn’t feel right, step back and think before you commit.